Frequently Asked Transfer Questions

 I have been admitted and now I'm ready to enroll at LC!
 What next?

 You must submit a reservation deposit fee in order to enroll in classes.
 Please be sure to review your credit evaluation and financial aid package.
 After you submit the deposit fee you will receive notification of your transfer advisor who will help you register for classes.
 If you plan to live on campus you must complete a housing preference form.
-Housing assignments are generally based upon the number of transfer credits and your age.
-You must attend the Tracks to LC program for transfer students.
-During Tracks to LC you will meet your Link group of 12-15 transfer students.
+Transfer students are not placed in housing with freshmen.
+Housing is not available for Access students.
+You must attend the Transfer orientation program for transfer or Access students.
+During orientation you will meet your Link group of new transfer students.
 Your Link Leader will meet with your group during orientation to make you aware of LC policies and to help you become a new LC student.

 Questions?
 Want to schedule a visit?
-Contact Elizabeth Becker, transfer admissions counselor, at firstname.lastname@example.org or 434.544.8305.
+Contact Tyler Eccles, transfer admissions counselor, at firstname.lastname@example.org or 434.544.8305.